Cricket Green

-Cricket Ernest Green is a fictional character and the central protagonist of the American animated television series Big City Greens, created by the Houghton brothers (Chris and Shane Houghton).

-Cricket is the only son of Bill and Nancy Green, the younger brother of Tilly Green, and grandson of Alice Green, the deceased Ernest Green, and Nick Mulligan.

-He is voiced by series co-creator Chris Houghton and first appeared, alongside the rest of the Green family, in the series premiere "Space Chicken", on June 18, 2018, though his actual first appearance was the first chronological episode "Welcome Home".
+Cricket Ernest Green is a fictional character and the central protagonist of the American animated television series Big City Greens, created by the Houghton Brothers (Chris and Shane Houghton).
+He is a 10-year-old country boy and the only son of Bill and Nancy Green, the younger brother of Tilly Green, and grandson of Alice Green, the deceased Ernest Green, and Nick Mulligan.
+He is voiced by series co-creator Chris Houghton and first appeared in the series premiere "Space Chicken", on June 18, 2018.

-Creation

 Character

-Cricket Green is based on series co-creator Chris Houghton as a child.
+Concept and creation

+Cricket is directly based on Chris Houghton as a young child.
+His signature haircut mirrors the exact hairstyle Chris wore for many years growing up.
+The name "Cricket" comes from a nickname Chris encouraged his classmates to call him, though it never caught on back then.
+His signature exclamation, "Bingo!
+Bango!", was a phrase Chris frequently used while storyboarding on the animated series Harvey Beaks (2015–2017).
+His personality was meant to reflect how Chris Houghton was as a child, excluding the misbehaving.

+During early development, Cricket was originally meant to be named "Bucket".
+This was ultimately changed to avoid naming conflicts with another Disney project, Kirby Buckets.
+The visual design of Cricket and the rest of the cast was heavily influenced by the aesthetic of The Muppets, aiming for a fun, friendly, and "poppy" look crafted by the Houghton Brothers.